Hammarn/1MB335/Lab3.md

 Disclaimer: most likely, tiling did not work.
 Thus we downloaded mitochondrial genomes in fasta format for you to continue working on.

 ---
 This is the step when you start to work with one the four species that you were assigned at the beginning of the class.
 If you forgot which species you were supposed to work with, ask a teaching assistant.
-The mitochondrial fasta files are here: `/proj/g2019029/private/DATA/mitochondrial_genomes`.
+The mitochondrial fasta files are here: `/proj/g2019029/private/DATA/mitochondrial_genomes` and also in [Studentportalen](https://studentportalen.uu.se/portal/authsec/portal/uusp/admin-courses/filearea/filearea-window?mode=view&webwork.portlet.eventAction=true&webwork.portlet.action=%2Ffilearea%2Fview%2Fexplore&action=e&location=%2Fexplore.ftl&windowstate=normal&webwork.portlet.mode=view).

 ### Orient to the canonical start location in the mitochondrial genome (*cox1*).